sanitswain/java8tips/streamsapi.rst

 Stream Reduction
 ----------------
-Stream interface supports overloaded reduction operations that contineously combines elements of the stream until reduced to single output value.
+Stream interface supports overloaded reduction operations that continuously combines elements of the stream until reduced to single output value.

 Suppose I asked you to calculate sum of array of numbers, then if i am not wrong your answer would be something like below.